lherbeng/autoheal-blueprint/metrics/README.md

 2. Edit the Helm Chart Values: Open the values.yaml file in a text editor or code editor.
 Look for the section related to Grafana configuration.
 It might be under a key like grafana or grafanaConfig.
 If you can't find a specific section for Grafana configuration, check the chart's documentation for the exact key or how to customize Grafana settings.

 3. Modify Grafana Configuration Settings: In the values.yaml file, you can specify the settings you want to modify in the grafana.ini file.
 Customize the settings according to your requirements.
 For example:

+Replace the above example with the specific Grafana configuration settings you wish to change.

+4. Apply the Changes: After editing the values.yaml file, save your changes.
+To apply the new configuration to your Grafana deployment, use the helm upgrade command:

+***helm upgrade RELEASE_NAME prometheus-community/kube-prometheus-stack --namespace onprem-monitoring -f values.yaml***